marshmellow77/vertexai-multimodal-citations/README.md

 ```
 streamlit run ap.py
 ```
+***!!!Note that this application won't function properly without document preprocessing, see below!!!***

 ## Introduction
 The example in this repo demonstrates how one could implement multimodal citations (e.g. images, audio snippets, video clips) with Vertex AI.